welch16/ChIPexoQual/README.md

 1 - Given a set of reads (in bam file format), is going to build a collection of regions that separates the genome

-2 - For each region is going to calculate a summary statistic designed to asses a particular bias in the generation of ChIP-exo data set
+2 - For each region is going to calculate a collection of summary statistics to asses biases that are specific to the generation of ChIP-exo data.

-3 - With the summary statistics is going to build diagnostic plots that asses the quality of the data set
+3 - Using those summary statistics it creates diagnostics plots to help understand the behavior of those biases.

-The package contains other tools that aren't specific to the pipeline, but useful to asses whether the pipeline is effective as an quality assessment tool like:

-1 - Label the regions in the partition when they overlap any of the peaks in a previously defined peak list from a ChIP-seq experiment (with the same conditions)

-2 - Calculate some of the current ENCODE quality metrics for a ChIP-exp dataset